 Baci Gelato(Credit: Newsday / Erica Marcus)

-BACI GELATO, Williston Park: Baci's wares come in about 100 flavors — with two dozen or so available on any given day — and include classic Italian gelato varieties — fior di latte (milk flavor), stracciatella (chocolate chip), espresso — and American innovations such as banana split and cookies and cream.
+Baci Gelato, Williston Park: Baci's wares come in about 100 flavors -- with two dozen or so available on any given day -- and include classic Italian gelato varieties, such as fior di latte (milk flavor), stracciatella (chocolate chip) and espresso, and American innovations such as banana split and cookies and cream.
 The store's most popular flavor is bacio, a chocolate-hazelnut base with bits of hazelnut.

 Bridgehampton Candy Kitchen(Credit: Ian J. Stark)

-BRIDGEHAMPTON CANDY KITCHEN, Bridgehampton: Little has changed at Bridgehampton Candy Kitchen since it opened in 1925 — the ice cream is still homemade — and fruit flavors, often made with local fruit in season, is a specialty.
+Bridgehampton Candy Kitchen, Bridgehampton: Little has changed at Bridgehampton Candy Kitchen since it opened in 1925, the ice cream is still homemade and fruit flavors, often made with local fruit in season, are a specialty.